Generalizable deep learning for photoplethysmography-based blood pressure estimation -- A Benchmarking Study: Related Work

 \heading{Challenges for BP estimation and benchmarking models} Several research studies have indicated that the effectiveness of learning models in predicting BP is highly dependent on the quality and quantity of the training data \cite{qin2023machine, treebupachatsakul2022cuff, zabihi2021bp}.
-For instance, researchers who worked with the MIMIC-III dataset underscore the significance of data preparation to achieve better model outcomes \cite{chu2023non}.
 The aforementioned challenges result in a growing demand for reliable benchmark studies to thoroughly evaluate different ML/DL methods for BP estimation using PPG, utilizing comprehensive datasets to measure their efficiency.
 Consequently, benchmark investigations have been performed in this area to address the aforementioned demands.
 We refer to \cite{gonzalez2023benchmark} as a notable and recent benchmark study that used four different datasets.
-However, the mentioned study only considers models trained from scratch on the respective datasets and evaluates them on in-distribution test sets, which are known to provide overly optimistic measures for the generalization performance on unseen data.
-The PulseDB dataset, a large-scale, high-quality dataset containing PPG signals and reference BP measurements, and as such is a unique resource for training deep-learning based BP prediction models, after which they can be externally validated on external datasets.
+However, the mentioned study only considers models trained from scratch on the respective datasets and evaluates them on ID test sets, which are known to provide overly optimistic measures for the generalization performance on unseen data.
+The PulseDB dataset, a large-scale, high-quality dataset containing PPG signals and reference BP measurements and is therefore a unique resource for training deep-learning based BP prediction models, after which they can be externally validated on external datasets.